wiedehopf/lowBandwidthFeedAdsbX/README.md

 # lowBandwidthFeedAdsbX
-Feed ADS-B only to adsbexchange.com using minimal bandwidth.
+Feed ADS-B to adsbexchange.com using minimal bandwidth.
+MLAT feed not included.

 ## Installation